Student Support Services

 MTh 8-4, TW 8-6, F 8-1

 The Enrollment Services Department functions as the front line connection for prospective, returning and current students.
 Enrollment Services operates the Welcome Center that provides enrollment assistance via e-mail, phone and in-person contact.
 The Welcome Center is located on the first floor of the Student Services Building.
 The department provides access to learning opportunities that promote student enrollment and success through a variety of outreach and orientation services: pre-admissions advising to both local and out-of-area prospective students and their families, campus tours, college fairs, application workshops, welcome tables and more.
-Enrollment Services also hosts a variety of events for prospective students and their families, such as Vaquero Welcome, College Night and Spring Preview Day.
+Enrollment Services also hosts a variety of events for prospective students and their families, such as Senior Friday's, Vaquero Days, Vaquero Welcome, and College Night.

 MTh 8-4, TW 8-6, F 8-1